 There are quite a few different forms of psoriasis.
 One type, referred to as plaque psoriasis, is the most common.
 Many cases of psoriasis are deemed moderate and are difficult to cure.
 Psoriasis may require several therapies during an individual's lifetime.
 It's essential to remember that psoriasis is not contagious and cannot be spread person to person.
 When it's diagnosed, it's merely a matter of addressing the symptoms so flare-ups can be minimized.

 Experts haven't yet pinpointed what causes psoriasis.
 The basic idea is your immune system panics, causing inflammation and flaky skin.
 It's thought that this may arise from genetic factors.
-Roughly 1/3 of those with psoriasis have a couple of family members with this skin condition.
+Roughly 1/3 of those with psoriasis have family members with this skin condition.
 Scientists think that specific genes interact with one another, contributing to the development of psoriasis.
-But it seems you have to inherit the ideal blend of genes and then be exposed to a specific trigger in order to actually present with the disease.
+It seems you have to inherit the ideal blend of genes and then be exposed to a specific trigger in order to actually present with the disease.
 Symptoms may appear following a known trigger, like a stressful occasion, taking particular drugs, dry weather, or even a terrible sunburn.

 Widely recognized symptoms associated with psoriasis are elevated, vivid, reddish patches of skin that are coated with loose, silvery scales.
 Plaques can appear symmetrically, locating themselves in precisely the same place on either side of your body, like on both of your knees or both arms.
 If symptoms appear on your scalp, they can range from minor scaling to regions of thick, scabbed plaques.
 Itchiness commonly occurs just prior to flare-ups, particularly when psoriatic spots show up in body folds underneath the breasts or buttocks.
 Tiny regions of skin irritation may happen when scales are pulled up or scratched off.
 This is called Auspitz's sign.

-Though there's not any cure for psoriasis, it can be managed with treatment.
+Though there's not a cure for psoriasis, it can be managed with treatment.
 There are different options available based on the severity and type of psoriasis you are experiencing.
 Minor cases may be cleared with prescription creams, ointments, and lotions.
 If your head is affected, oils, shampoos, and sprays may be used.
 Systemic drugs are prescription medications taken by mouth or injected, which work through the entire body.
 They are commonly used for patients with moderate or severe psoriasis and psoriatic arthritis.
 In addition, laser treatments can provide tremendous help for some psoriasis cases.
 Employing phototherapy to expose an individual's skin to a specialized ultraviolet light helps minimize symptoms.